Ztiap-mk/ztiap-project-madrent/README.md

 ### How to run

-Clone or download and then drop the index.html file into any webplayer.
+Clone or download and then host it on a local server.
+(VSCode live server extension, xampp, wamp, windows IIS)

 ### Known bugs